 - chocolate syrup

 - blueberry syrup

 Of course, none of those items would make a meal, right?
+Not by themselves, anyway.

 - smoothies, using the yogurt and kefir and peaches or strawberries

 - biscuits and gravy (using 1 package of chicken sausage, buttermilk and milk)